 Therapy should be directed by physicians knowledgeable in the management of patients with Gaucher disease.

 Approximately 30% of patients have reported tremor or exacerbation of existing tremor on treatment.
 These tremors were described as an exaggerated physiological tremor of the hands.
 Tremor usually began within the first month of therapy and in many cases resolved between 1 to 3 months during treatment.
-Dose reduction may ameliorate the tremor usually within days but discontinuation with treatment may sometimes be required.
+Reduce dose to ameliorate tremor or discontinue treatment if tremor does not resolve within days of dose reduction.

-Diarrhea and weight loss were common in clinical studies of patients treated with ZAVESCA® (miglustat) , with approximately 85% and up to 65% of treated patients, respectively, reporting these conditions.
-Diarrhea appears to be the result of the disaccharidase inhibitory activity of ZAVESCA® (miglustat) , with a resultant osmotic diarrhea.
+Diarrhea and weight loss were common in clinical studies of patients treated with Zavesca, occurring in approximately 85% and up to 65% of treated patients, respectively.
+Diarrhea appears to be the result of the inhibitory activity of Zavesca on intestinal disaccharidases such as sucrase-isomaltase in the gastrointestinal tract leading to reduced absorption of dietary disaccharides in the small intestine, with a resultant osmotic diarrhea.
 It is unclear if weight loss results from the diarrhea and associated gastrointestinal complaints, a decrease in food intake, or a combination of these or other factors.
 The incidence of weight loss was most evident in the first 12 months of treatment.
-The incidence of diarrhea was noted to decrease over time with continued ZAVESCA® (miglustat) treatment, and was noted to result in an increase in the use of anti-diarrheal medications, most commonly loperamide.
-Patients may be instructed to avoid high carbohydrate content foods during treatment with ZAVESCA® (miglustat) if they present with diarrhea.
+Diarrhea decreased over time with continued Zavesca treatment, and may respond to individualized diet modification (e.g., reduction of sucrose, lactose and other carbohydrate intake), to taking Zavesca between meals, and/or to anti-diarrheal medications, most commonly loperamide.
+Patients may be instructed to avoid high carbohydrate content foods during treatment with Zavesca if they present with diarrhea.

-Patients with persistent gastrointestinal events that continue during treatment with Zavesca (miglustat) , and who do not respond to usual interventions (e.g. diet modification), should be evaluated to determine whether significant underlying gastrointestinal disease is present.
-The safety of treatment with Zavesca (miglustat) has not been evaluated in patients with significant gastrointestinal disease, such as inflammatory bowel disease, and continued treatment of these patients with Zavesca (miglustat) should occur only after consideration of the risks and benefits of continued treatment.
+Patients with persistent gastrointestinal events that continue during treatment with Zavesca, and who do not respond to usual interventions (e.g. diet modification), should be evaluated to determine whether significant underlying gastrointestinal disease is present.
+The safety of treatment with Zavesca has not been evaluated in patients with significant gastrointestinal disease, such as inflammatory bowel disease, and continued treatment of these patients with Zavesca should occur only after consideration of the risks and benefits of continued treatment.

 Information for Patients